Loot From 60 Days on Medium

 In addition to the above, certain posts I create — such as this one — are meant to be read in a series or with context.
 The lack of this functionality increases complexity on my end and contributes to unnecessary overhead for my readers.
 As a result, the SwitchUpCB Series feature — equivalent to Medium Lists — has been born.
 From October 3rd to October 13th, I worked on a blog overhaul — among other website features — to manage the content I create in an easier manner.

-In Loot From 30 Days On Medium, I mentioned that I recently moved to an apartment.
-This led to issues with roaches which kept me up at night.
-As a side effect, I found out that Uber had been hacked before anyone else did, and created an article accordingly.
-Unfortunately, this wouldn’t be the last incident I encountered with the apartment.
+In “Loot From 30 Days On Medium”, I mentioned that I recently moved to an apartment with roaches that kept me up at night.
+As a side effect, I found out — before anyone else did — that Uber had been hacked and ended up creating a popular news story on Medium.
+Unfortunately, this wouldn’t be my last incident with the apartment.

 Yet another person who wants ME to pay for THEIR mistakes…

-While the above occurred, I was also engaged in my usual workload.
+While the above events occurred, I was also engaged in my usual workload.
 As a result, every website feature took much longer to implement than I anticipated.
-This halted my Medium progress since I didn’t post any articles after Loot From 30 Days on Medium and What is an Algorithm.
+This work halted my Medium progress since I didn’t post any stories after “Loot From 30 Days on Medium” and “What is an Algorithm”.

 The SwitchUpCB Guide

 On October 13th, I announced the new features in Announcing The SwitchUpCB Guide.
 This announcement included the release of the SwitchUpCB Guide, Services, Blog Series, Public Feedback, Roadmap, and a membership overhaul.

 I resumed posting stories on October 17th (54 days after starting Medium).
 This included a few shetposts, but also a detailed guide to setting up a database as a spreadsheet.
 Several publications accepted these stories, which await publishing.